A Fixed-Target Programme at the LHC: Physics Case and Projected Performances for Heavy-Ion, Hadron, Spin and Astroparticle Studies: Detector requirements and expected performances

 \paragraph{Associated production}

-Associated-production channels~\cite{Qiu:2011ai,Dunnen:2014eta,Boer:2014lka,Lansberg:2015hla,Signori:2016jwo,Signori:2016lvd,Boer:2016bfj} are fundamental tools to access the gluon Sivers effect, and also probe the gluon TMD sector and their evolution~\cite{Echevarria:2012pw,Echevarria:2015uaa}.
+Associated-production channels~\cite{Qiu:2011ai,Dunnen:2014eta,Boer:2014lka,Lansberg:2015hla,Signori:2016jwo,Signori:2016lvd,Boer:2016bfj,Scarpa:2019fol} are fundamental tools to access the gluon Sivers effect and also probe the gluon TMD sector in general.
+Even if the production rates are lower than for single production, they would allow one to probe the TMD evolution mechanism~\cite{Echevarria:2012pw,Echevarria:2015uaa} by tuning the mass of the final state.

 A few different processes are potentially interesting in this context, for instance $\jpsi-\jpsi$ , $\jpsi-\gamma, \gamma-\gamma$, $\ups-\gamma$.
-The $\jpsi-\jpsi$ production seems to be the most practical one since the yields are not too small~\cite{Lansberg:2015lva} and the measurement is relatively straightforward (compared, for instance, to direct $\gamma$ studies). \cf{fig:An:diJpsi} shows the \An\ for double \jpsi\ production as a function of the transverse momentum of the pair, \kT and the corresponding $x_2$.
-We consider two scenari for the analysis of $\An$ as a function of \kT: bins with a fixed width of 1~\gevc\ ($dk_T = 1\, \gevc$, red points) and bins with equal number of yields.
-Here, we model the \kT\ dependence as a Gaussian distribution with the width $\sigma = 2 \, \gevc$.
-The $x_2$-integrated \An\ will allow for the determination of the STSA with a few percent precision, and the $A_N(k_T)$ gives access --for the first time-- to the $k_T$ dependence of the gluon Sivers TMD up to $\kT \approx 4 \, \gevc$.
+The $\jpsi-\jpsi$ production seems to be the most practical one since the yields are not too small~\cite{Lansberg:2015lva} and the measurement is relatively straightforward (compared, for instance, to direct $\gamma$ studies). \cf{fig:An:diJpsi} shows the \An\ for double \jpsi\ production as a function of the transverse momentum of the pair, \kT, and the corresponding $x_2$.
+We consider two scenarios for the analysis of $\An$ as a function of \kT: bins with a fixed width of 1~\gev\ ($dk_T = 1\, \gev$, red points) and bins with equal number of yields.
+Here, we model the \kT\ dependence as a Gaussian distribution with the width $\sigma = 2 \, \gev$.
+The $x_2$-integrated \An\ will allow for the determination of the STSA with a few percent precision, and the $A_N(k_T)$ gives access --for the first time-- to the $k_T$ dependence of the gluon Sivers TMD up to $\kT \approx 4 \, \gev$.